pirl-unc/tricking_nextflow_cache/README.md

 ### Checking for every downstream output

 Another consideration is that one must ensure _all_ downstream processes have performed and completed their work _prior_ to deletion of the intermediate file.
-This means it is up to the workflow developer to perform all process and channel accounting before allowing `clean_work_files` to execute.
-This could result in some rather beastly `join` statements that will clutter the code.
+In other words, the workflow developer must perform all process and channel accounting before allowing `clean_work_files` to execute.
+This will likely result in some rather beastly `join` statements that will clutter the code.
 Luckily, Ben Sherman (@bentsherman) is working on updating Nextflow to do this accounting internally and removing this burden from the owrkflow developer.

 <p align="center">
 <img src=https://user-images.githubusercontent.com/118382/207708364-843ef034-adb7-4279-9d7e-20cdf3eaa49b.png width=512 height=426/>